-Rich Cherry, Modern Operations, USA, Heather Hart, The Broad, USA, Alex Capriotti, The Broad, USA, Lauren Girard, The Broad, USA
+Rich Cherry, The Broad, Heather Hart, The Huntington, USA, Alex Capriotti, The Broad, USA, Lauren Girard, The Broad, USA

 The Broad is a new contemporary art museum built by philanthropists Eli and Edythe Broad on Grand Avenue in downtown Los Angeles.
 The museum, which is designed by Diller Scofidio + Renfro, opened to the public September 20th 2015.
 The museum is home to the nearly 2,000 works of art in the Broad collection which is among the most prominent holdings of postwar and contemporary art worldwide.
 With its innovative “veil-and-vault” concept, the 120,000-square-foot, $140 million building features two floors of gallery space to showcase the Broad collection and is also the headquarters of The Broad Art Foundation’s worldwide lending library.

 Opening a new museum provides a clean slate for rethinking parts of the operation and to implement current best practices without the normal friction to institutional change and the extra effort that goes into managing that friction.
 The Broad was envisioned by an entrepreneur and staffed with likeminded museum professionals who were given some unusual constraints including having a limit of 25 fulltime staff, a mandate for free general admission and an architecturally significant lobby without a good location for an admissions desk.

 This tour will explore the implementation of several ideas that have allowed us to succeed.

 The Broad has launched a mobile app for the iPhone and Android platforms that is location and contextually aware allowing it to know where you are and to act accordingly.
 The app provides pre visit, arrival and in gallery and post visit tools to enhance the visitor experience and provide data to the museum to improve.